10 Narrative Techniques That Will Deepen Your Appreciation of Great Stories

 – Unreliable Narrators: Challenges truth, inviting interpretation

 Narrative techniques are tools that writers use to effectively craft compelling stories that shape the way narratives unfold and resonate.
 Techniques such as foreshadowing, stream of consciousness, and unreliable narrators help writers create engaging plots and multidimensional characters.
-These techniques are integral to storytelling, weaving elements that intrigue and captivate readers.
+These techniques form the foundation of powerful storytelling, with each element designed to provoke curiosity and sustain engagement.

 1. “Show, Don’t Tell”